turingschool/launch-curriculum/module3/Projects/PairProject.md

 2. The Coffeeshop application should satisfy the following user stories.
 Each user story should be tested.
     * Make note of the route structure - this is different than what we have seen before, but we know you can handle it!

-For this user story, create a new branch.
-The Driver from the initial project creation will now be the Navigator, and the Navigator will be the driver.
+For the first three user stories, use driver/navigator programming;  Switch roles for each user story (driver becomes navigator, navigator becomes driver).

+Each user story should have it's own branch.
+Use PRs to merge branches into `main`.

 ```
 As a User
 When I visit "/items"
 Then I see a list of all items in the database
 ```

-Split the following 4 user stories.
-Each partner will work on two of the stories and each story should have it's own branch.
-Make sure that you are using Pull Requests to merge your branches into the `main` branch.
 ```
 As a User
 When I visit "/items/details/5"